-As part of the BFI’s renewed commitment to the Film Audience Network (FAN), Film Hub North will cover the entire North of England.
+As part of the BFI’s renewed commitment to the Film Audience Network (FAN), a new Film Hub North is established to support the North of England

-As Film Hub North becomes the largest geographical region in the network we’re delighted to announce a new partnership to lead the Hub.
+This makes Film Hub North the largest geographical region in the network we’re delighted to announce details of the new partnership which will lead the Hub.
 HOME, Manchester, Showroom Cinema in Sheffield and Tyneside Cinema in Newcastle-upon-Tyne will work together to ensure Film Hub North meets objectives, develops audiences and grows the reputation of film and talent from the North.

-Dave Moutrey, Director & Chief Executive, HOME, commented:
+Dave Moutrey, Director & Chief Executive, HOME, Manchester commented:

 “We are delighted to be working with flagship venues Tyneside Cinema and the Showroom Cinema as part of this exciting partnership.
 The North has always been a place that inspires audiences, and we’ve long been known as excellent collaborators – we understand the importance of working together and supporting each other.
 There is a lot of talent in the North, and I am excited to see how much this will benefit in even further giving these voices a vital platform.”

-In consultation with the membership from former Film Hubs North, North West Central, BFI and key partners we developed a four-year plan which states that:
+In consultation with the membership from the former Film Hub North and Film Hub North West Central, BFI and key partners we developed a four-year plan which states that:

 By 2022 the audiences for British and International film and collective cinema experience in the North of England will have grown, be more diverse, younger and open to a wider range of specialised films that celebrate the cultural richness of the world.
 Film Hub North will have played a critical and catalytic role in making this happen and be known for pioneering programming, audience engagement, putting our network at the front of technological and cultural change and engaging the world through cinema.